-Operating funds are funds that our property management and real estate business uses to fund and manage our business.
+Operating funds are monies that our property management and real estate business uses to pay for our business.
+Operating funds are our money.
+Conversely, escrow funds are different.
 Escrow funds are monies that Nesbitt Realty is holding on behalf of tenants, landlords, buyers and sellers.
+Escrow funds are not our money, but they are monies that we are trusted to safeguard.
 At any given time, Nesbitt Realty has hundreds of thousands of dollars in escrow accounts.

-The Commonwealth of Virginia requires that all real estate licensees manage escrow funds in a particular manner.
+In Northern Virginia, the Commonwealth of Virginia requires that all real estate licensees manage escrow funds in a particular manner.
 Most importantly the Commonwealth requires that escrow funds are properly accounted for at all times.
 In additional all escrow funds must be kept separate from operating funds.
-The biggest portion of our escrow funds are tenant security deposits, but also hold deposits for buyers (and sometimes sellers) as we'll as contingency reserve funds for landlords.
+The biggest portion of our escrow funds are tenant security deposits, but also hold deposits for buyers (and sometimes sellers) as we'll as contingency reserve funds for landlord clients.

-A contingency reserve account is money that is held in savings / escrow to pay for maintenance and other incidentals that occur during property management.
-Although the money is in our escrow account, the money belongs to the landlord.
-If / when the property management ends, that money is promptly returned to the landlord.
+A contingency reserve account is money that is held in savings to pay for maintenance and other incidentals that occur during rental management.
+Although the money is in our escrow account, the money belongs to the property owner.
+If the property management ends, that money is promptly returned to the landlord.